sharonhgreen/academic-website/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Postdoctoral Scholar and Data Science Fellow Department of Demography
+role: Postdoctoral Scholar and Data Science Fellow, Department of Demography

 # Organizations/Affiliations to show in About widget
 organizations: